RoaaHamoudah/Internet-Record-2020-Project-/README.md

     - **Search**: Find a specific country record by its name.
     - **Display**: Show all countries where the percentage of individuals using the internet exceeds a user-specified threshold.
 Results are displayed in a table.

+## File Structure
+    - **`internet_2020.csv`**: The input file containing country records.
+Each line contains the country name and the percentage of individuals using the internet.
+  Example: